had0j/io_qp2_rule_eng/readme.md

 - When attacking (sending/cancelling both count) there is a Backfire, prioritizing the partner, if already dead then it will attack yourself (parameter is Zen mode's unclear 0.5x, without warning or waiting instantaneously enter the board)
 - When one of the players dies the altitude will be temporary locked, until being revived
-- Climb Speed level is locked to a highest of 4 (normally unlimited)
+- Climb Speed rank is locked to a highest of 4 (normally unlimited)
 - Special fatigue process
-- ((translation note: apparently Climb Speed level is capped at 5 (blue) as well, not sure if this is correct though))
+- ((translation note: apparently Climb Speed rank is capped at 5 (blue) as well, not sure if this is correct though))

 |  Time  | Effect | Description |
 | ----- | --- | --- |